 Support to early childhood programs who want to grow capacity and provide greater access to families.

-Monroe Smart Start partners with local community organizations to help grow the capacity to serve low-income children with free or low-cost child care options.
-Through Community Foundation grants, 160 four-year-old children per year are able to access free pre-K through Title I Elementary schools.
-Likewise, an additional 132 low-income children have the opportunity for high-quality care through collaborative partnerships and local funding for sliding-scale seats.
+Monroe Smart Start partners with local community organizations to help grow their capacity to serve low-income children with free or low-cost child care options.
+Through Community Foundation grants, 140 four-year-old children per year are able to access tuition-free pre-K through Title I Elementary schools.
+Likewise, an additional 132 children have the opportunity for high-quality care through collaborative partnerships and local funding for sliding-scale & low-income seats.

 Professional development & recognition for educators.